rjsmith1999/IMMERSE/_pages/log.md

 ### Week 6: June 7 - June 11, 2021
 * **Goals**:
   - [x] Fix bug in crc_latch
-  - [ ] Finish testing new scrubber and ship to Sebastian
+  - [x] Finish testing new scrubber and ship to Sebastian
+  - [x] Take inventory of exisiting scrubbers

 * **Monday**:
   - Found the bug in crc_latch logic.
 I was dumb, and put a bit in the wrong place in a multi-bit wire.
 After opening up the project in simulation it became obvious what I did.